luskaner/aoe2DELanServer/README.md

 ### Server

+#### Pre-built releases (Stable)

 - Windows: 10 or higher (no S edition nor S mode), Server 2016 or higher.
+32-bit/64-bit both Arm and x86.
 - MacOS: Catalina 10.15 or higher.
-- GNU/Linux: *any supported distro, see the note below for details*.
+64-bit both Arm and x86.
+- GNU/Linux: kernel 2.6.32 or higher (see [here](https://go.dev/wiki/Linux) for more details).
+32-bit/64-bit both Arm and x86 (other archs are considered stable but they are not included).

 Admin rights or firewall permission to listen to port 443 for https will likely be required (once or repeatedly) depending on the operating system.

+#### Buildable (Experimental)

+- BSD-based (OpenBSD, DragonFly BSD, FreeBSD and NetBSD).
+- Solaris-based (Solaris and Illumos).
+- AIX.
+- Plan 9.

 Note: For the full list see [minimum requirements for Go](https://go.dev/wiki/MinimumRequirements) 1.22.